-In contrast to the above, the MEGA-CD full graphies function handles one dot as one byte.
+In contrast to the above, the MEGA-CD full graphics function handles one dot as one byte.
 This means that screen calculations using dot units can be done much faster.
 In addition, the data is arranged in the same order that it appears on the screen, making more efficient data compression possible (depending, of course, on the characteristics of the image).
 (When compressing data organized into cell units, the data is split up into units of eight dots, arranged horizontally, for compression.
 If dot units are used, however, compression can be applied to horizontal dot strings of any length.)
 Basically, the full graphics function is used if the cell concept can not be applied (as in the previous example) or if an image simply cannot be displayed using the sprite function.
-This makes for very effective displays when used with the full animation processing capabilities possible with CD-ROM.
+This makes for very effective displays when used with the full animation processing capabilities possible with CD-POR

-(Quick Review Part 5> -

-- \ In what sort of cases is the full graphics function used? - \ What are the special characteristics of the MEGA-CD full graphics function? - (2-3) Important Points About Graphical Museric Processing and Full Graphics Functions.
+- <Quick Review Part 5> -- - In what sort of cases is the full graphics function used? - What are the special characteristics of the MEGA-CD full graphics function? - (2-3) Important Points About Graphical Mumeric Processing and Pull Graphics Punctions.

-When using the coordinate conversion function and the full graphics function, it is important to be aware of the limitations described below.
-It is particularly necessary that you keep in mind that though the numeric processing is very fast, thanks to the graphics numeric processing chip, the VDP itself remains unchanged.
+When using the coordinate conversion function and the full graphics function, it is important to be aware of the limitations described below It is particularly necessary that you keen in mind that though the numeric processing is very fast, thanks to the graphics numeric processing chip, the VDP itself remains unchanged.

-- The two functions cannot be used at the same time.

-It is not possible, for example, to try to redraw the screen using the full graphics function while simultaneously rotating the image. - The VDP functions are unchanged.

-The number of displayable colors and the number of colors in the palette are, of course, the same as they were for the standard GRNESIS.
-In addition, the screen redraw time is the same, so a time of at least 4 interruputs is required to completely redraw the screen (15 frames per second). - The V-RAM capacity is unchanged, so when performing rotations, enlargements or reductions, or when using the full graphics function, this limitation must be borne in mind.
-In short, the display data size must not exceed the capacity of V-RAM.
-Keep in mind that the data size being referred to here is not the data size for the original image but the data size for the converted image.
+- 1 The two functions cannot be used at the same time.
+It is not possible, for example, to try to redraw the screen using the full graphics function while simultaneously rotating the image. - 2 The VDP functions are unchanged.
+The number of displayable colors and the number of colors in the palette are, of course, the same as they were for the standard GENESIS.
+In addition, the sereen redraw time is the same, so a time of at least 4 interruputs is required to completely redraw the screen (15 frames per second). - 3 V-RAN has not been supplemented The Y-RAM capacity is anchanged, so when performing rotations, enlargements or reductions, of when using the full graphics function, this limitation must be corne in mind.
+In short, the display data size must not exceed the cupacity of V-RAM Acep in mind that the data size being referred to here is not the data size for the original image but the data size for the converted image.
 Also if the entire capacity of V-RAM is used to perform special processing, it will not be possible to display any other objects.
 Care should therefore be taken when deciding on the size of the various elements of the screen.